Pylons/pyramid/docs/designdefense.rst

 In :app:`Pyramid`, :term:`traversal` is the act of resolving a URL path to a :term:`resource` object in a resource tree.
 Some people are uncomfortable with this notion, and believe it is wrong.
+Thankfully, if you use :app:`Pyramid`, and you don't want to model your application in terms of a resource tree, you needn't use it at all.
+Instead, use :term:`URL dispatch` to map URL paths to views.

-This is understandable.
+The idea that some folks believe traversal is unilaterally "wrong" is understandable.
 The people who believe it is wrong almost invariably have all of their data in a relational database.
 Relational databases aren't naturally hierarchical, so "traversing" one like a tree is not possible.

-Folks who deem traversal unilaterally "wrong" are neglecting to take into account that many persistence mechanisms *are* hierarchical.
+However, folks who deem traversal unilaterally wrong are neglecting to take into account that many persistence mechanisms *are* hierarchical.
 Examples include a filesystem, an LDAP database, a :term:`ZODB` (or another type of graph) database, an XML document, and the Python module namespace.
 It is often convenient to model the frontend to a hierarchical data store as a